TEA to appoint a conservator to Austin ISD, citing 'systemic failures' with students needing special education

 A conservator's role is to serve as a manager of the school district.
 This role serves as a middleman to ensure the school board and superintendent are taking proper steps to solve any issues flagged by the TEA.

-Under the conservatorship, a team selected by the commissioner of the TEA would work closely with AISD's special education team to ensure it is meeting the needs of students who are referred to be evaluated for disabilities or who receive special education services.
+Under the conservatorship, a team selected by the commissioner of the TEA would work closely with Austin ISD's special education team to ensure it is meeting the needs of students who are referred to be evaluated for disabilities or who receive special education services.

-The TEA's move with AISD would not be a takeover of the school district like what is currently happening in Houston ISD.
+The TEA's move with Austin ISD would not be a takeover of the school district like what is currently happening in Houston ISD.
 The trustees and interim superintendent are still in place, and the district has the right to appeal the conservatorship.

-"We are focused on our students, and we welcome collaboration with TEA to help us catch up on long-overdue evaluations," AISD said in a statement.
+"We are focused on our students, and we welcome collaboration with TEA to help us catch up on long-overdue evaluations," Austin ISD said in a statement.
 "We are united in our focus to ensure that all students receive what they need, when they need it."

 State Rep. Gina Hinojosa, a Democrat who represents part of Austin, admitted some faults and needed improvements from the district.
 But Hinojosa disagreed with the motion and expressed disappointment at the decision, citing her belief that the school district is "moving in the right direction."